swent-epfl/mvp-prd/template/2-history.md

 Payment Integration: Integrating secure and reliable payment gateways to facilitate transactions within the app.
 This is crucial for enabling the monetization strategy of taking a commission on bookings.

 User Experience Improvements: Refining the user interface and experience to ensure smooth and intuitive interactions.
 This includes optimizing the in-app messaging system and ensuring real-time updates for appointments.

+By addressing these areas, we can ensure that the MVP of PetPamper not only meets the current needs of pet owners and groomers but also lays the foundation for future growth and expansion in the pet care industry.